Matcha Buying Guide

 Our ceremonial grade matcha has very low to no bitterness, even you make matcha tea without adding sugar.
 It has good matcha taste.

-I love strong taste, which matcha should I buy?
+I love strong bitter taste, which matcha should I buy?

 Kitchen grade matcha has the strongest taste, if you put too much in a cup, it may become too bitter for some people.